inkdropapp/docs-old/src/pages/manual/basic-usage.md

 If you're a Windows user, check the <a href="#hack-windows-gestures">Hack Windows gestures</a> section.
 </div>

-Depedning on the macOS version, you can find the trackpad settings in different places.
+Depending on the macOS version, you can find the trackpad settings in different places.

 #### macOS Ventura 13.2